Lipstick (Charlie Puth song)

 "Lipstick" is a song by American singer-songwriter Charlie Puth, released by Atlantic Records on August 18, 2023.
 Puth wrote it with songwriter Jacob Kasher Hindlin and its producers, Happy Perez and Pop Wansel.
-It was originally intended to be the lead single from his upcoming fourth studio album.
-Later, "Changes" replaced it as the lead single.
+It was originally intended to be the lead single from his fourth studio album.

 Background

 Charlie Puth wrote the song "Lipstick" with Jacob Kasher Hindlin, Nathan Perez, and Andrew Wansel.
 Atlantic Records released the song as the lead single from his upcoming fourth studio album on August 18, 2023.
 On the same day, Puth elaborated on its creation through social media: In regards to the song I'm putting out tonight, it is the start of my new album.
 It's also one of my favorite mixes I've ever done.
 I think it's damn near perfect…"

 Composition and lyrics

 Puth produced, engineered, and programmed the song with Happy Perez and Pop Wansel and mixed it with Chris Galland and Manny Marroquin.
 Puth and Wansel play keyboards, and Perez plays guitar.
 Zach Pereyra mastered it.

 In "Lipstick", Puth requests a person to place their lipstick on his body and neck.
 According to Billboards Lars Brandle, the song "has an old-school groove, over which he sings, 'Come and put your lipstick on my neck and my body/Just to show these bitches that you're mine/ Lipstick on my collar show 'em you ain't no hobby/ You're the one who gets it all the time."
 In its first verse, Puth announces his intentions to commit to the relationship, meet his partner's parents, and make the relationship public.